-University of Chicago: Requires students to be fully vaccinated before returning to campus this fall.
+University of Chicago: Requires faculty, staff, and students to be fully vaccinated before returning to campus this fall.
 Unvaccinated and fully vaccinated individuals are required to wear a face covering over the nose and the mouth at all times while in University buildings

 University of Illinois: University of Illinois System will require employees be vaccinated for the upcoming semester.
 Individuals who are still working through their vaccination process or unable to be vaccinated will be able to use robust SHIELD testing, along with mask wearing and specific protocols established by each university, to be cleared to participate in campus activities.

 City of Chicago: All City employees are required to receive: